filakhtov/gentoo-use-docs/dev-libs/libpcre.md

 It is recommended to enable this flag as Unicode character set is mainstream nowadays.

+### valgrind
+Pass the `--enable-valgrind` option to the configure script.
+Enable additional flags at compile time to better support running applications linked against `libpcre` library under the Valgrind profiler.

+This flag should only ever be enabled if there is a need to profile apps linked with `libpcre` using Valgrind.

 ### zlib
 Pass the `--enable-pcregrep-libz` option to the configure script.
 Allow `pcregrep` utility to search for a pattern inside of Gzip compressed files.
 Compression handling is managed by a `libz` library.